danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

     alter table `employees`.`salaries` add index `idx_to_date` (`to_date`)
     ```

-    > In a production environment you would evaluate the recommendations and apply those that you believe will improve the performance of your queries.
+    > In a production environment you must evaluate the recommendations and apply those that you believe will improve the performance of your queries.

     Review the execution plan by executing